Hupa language: Speakers

 The 2000 US Census estimated the language to be spoken by 64 persons between the ages of 5 and 17, including 4 monolingual speakers.
 As of 2012, there were fewer than 10 individuals whose Hupa could be called fluent, at least one of whom (Verdena Parker) was a fully fluent bilingual.
 Perhaps another 50 individuals of all ages have restricted control of traditional Hupa phonology, grammar and lexicon.
 Beyond this, many tribal members share a small vocabulary of words and phrases of Hupa origin.

 Phonology

 The consonants of Hupa in the standard orthography are listed below (with IPA notation in slashes):

-Notes about the consonant system and how it is written: